 'According to 'La Sange, Jesus never died and was not crucified.
 Then, where are the supposed remains of him at?'

 'The Brotherhood or La Sange alleges that they have in their possession the mummified body of Christ in southern France.
 Supposedly, the Nazarene was removed from the cross whilst only appearing to be dead in body, thus explaining his immaculate resurrection.
 This controversial claim was proclaimed by a French neo-Gnostic Louis-Sophrone Fugairon, a psychical researcher, in the year of 1897, and he based the claim on disputable information he had read.
 If we believe his version of Christian history, Christ had to have been married and with child'.

-‘Now, from what I have read of this account, there was a text written in the South of France in 720 that referred to the construction of a dedicated underground tomb, for the historical Jesus, within the same geographical area in the first century AD, as suggested by this researcher in Narbonne.
-And this coincided with the arrival of Mary Magdalene to France'.
+'Now, from what I have read of this account, there was a text written in the South of France in 720 that had referred to the construction of a dedicated underground tomb, for the historical Jesus, within the same geographical area in the first century AD, as suggested by this researcher in Narbonne.
+This coincided with the arrival of Mary Magdalene to France'.